 This virgin coconut oil! is organic, natural and works wonders!

-I’ll add 1-2 drops of virgin coconut oil (just a little will do) to my Dr.Ci:Labo moisturizer on my hands, rub everything together, then apply on my cleansed face.
-The moisture from the coconut oil will be all I need to combat winter.
+I’ll add 1-2 drops of virgin coconut oil (just a little will do) to my Dr.Ci:Labo moisturizer on my hands, rub everything together, then apply onto my cleansed face.
 Don’t forget that coconut oil turns solid in cold conditions (it even turned solid in my hotel room in Bali), so what I’ll do is to run a tube of coconut oil under hot water, so I can pour it out.

 Pure rosehip seed oil

 Another option is pure rosehip seed oil.
 The seed smell might take a little getting used to, but it’s fine.